Natsu6767/Modified-AlexNet-Tensorflow/README.md

 # Modified Implementation of AlexNet

-This AlexNet implementation in this repository is based on the implementation by [kratzert](https://github.com/kratzert/finetune_alexnet_with_tensorflow).
+The AlexNet implementation in this repository is based on the implementation by [kratzert](https://github.com/kratzert/finetune_alexnet_with_tensorflow).

 The AlexNet architecture in this implementation deviates from the